 Worker Training: Study and develop legislation that would allow businesses, small businesses in particular, greater access and flexibility in the use of monies for worker training specific to technology.

-Cybersecurity Issues: Support continued research, innovation and collaboration between government, educational institutions and the business community to foster a secure infrastructure environment for commercial, consumer and intellectual property protection and public safety.
+Cybersecurity Issues: Support continued research, innovation and collaboration between government, educational institutions and the business community to foster a secure infrastructure environment for commercial, consumer and intellectual property protection, public safety and privacy.
 Support education of the business community of cybersecurity threats and best practices to mitigate these threats.
 Promote and support investment in cybersecurity protections, including advanced software tools, best-practice preparations, employee training, and incident response planning, in state and federal government.

 Technology Contracts: To increase business participation and competition for state government technology contracts and initiatives, LABI supports efforts to make technology-related requests for proposals easily available online to the technology community at large.

 Director, Technology Council, LABI